-An official will tell the team when it is time to remove all parts of the Trash Bags and Rubber Bands and any other team-provided items from the Presentation Site.
+An official will tell the team when it is time to remove all parts of the Costume Design Kit from the Presentation Site.
 Anyone may help the team remove its items quickly and help the team clean up the site.